joshuamatosdev/spring-fullstack/README.md

 # REACT / SPRING BOOT

 This course will introduce you to being a Full-stack developer using React and Spring Boot.
 Learning to use multiple frameworks, languages, and libraries together can be challenging, but it is also a great way to gain in-depth knowledge of a particular area of software development.
-If you’re looking to learn React, Spring Boot, TypeScript, and Kotlin all together, this comprehensive course outline is the perfect place to start.
+If you’re looking to learn React, Spring Boot, TypeScript, and Kotlin all together, this comprehensive course is the perfect place to start.
 With detailed explanations, step-by-step instructions, and plenty of examples, this course will take you from the basics of each framework, language and library to creating complex, feature-rich web and mobile applications.
 By the end of this course, you’ll have a solid understanding of the fundamentals of React, Spring Boot, TypeScript, and Kotlin, and be able to apply them in your own projects.
 Let’s step into it!

 # Course Outline